GrampHoang/Gensokyo-pixel-dungeon/README.md

-# Shattered Touhou Pixel Dungeon
+# Shattered Pixel Dungeon

-TouhouPD with ShatteredPD balancing, I just do it for fun lol, no apk or jar anytime soon, you gotta download and run debug with gradle, follow SPD coding guide for that.
+A Roguelike RPG, with randomly generated levels, items, enemies, and traps!
+Based on the [source code of Pixel Dungeon](https://github.com/00-Evan/pixel-dungeon-gradle), by [Watabou](https://www.watabou.ru).

-I know TouhouPD exist, I loved it, but it's a bit too much... too bloated and take too long to play so I'mma take a diffrent direction for this one.
+Shattered Pixel Dungeon currently compiles for Android, iOS and Desktop platforms.
+It is available from [Google Play](https://play.google.com/store/apps/details?id=com.shatteredpixel.shatteredpixeldungeon), [the App Store](https://apps.apple.com/app/shattered-pixel-dungeon/id1563121109), and right here on [GitHub](https://github.com/00-Evan/shattered-pixel-dungeon/releases).

-Thanks tpd0618 for the sprites, I don't know where you get those (or you draw it your own?
-OwO) but most if not all assets will be borrow from TouhouPD.
-Except talents, I drew my own talents image
+If you like this game, please consider [supporting me on Patreon](https://www.patreon.com/ShatteredPixel)!

-There is an official blog for ShatteredPD project at [ShatteredPixel.com](https://www.shatteredpixel.com).
+There is an official blog for this project at [ShatteredPixel.com](https://www.shatteredpixel.com).

-ShatteredPD also has a translation project hosted on [Transifex](https://www.transifex.com/shattered-pixel/shattered-pixel-dungeon/).
+The game also has a translation project hosted on [Transifex](https://www.transifex.com/shattered-pixel/shattered-pixel-dungeon/).

 Note that **this repository does not accept pull requests!** The code here is provided in hopes that others may find it useful for their own projects, not to allow community contribution.
 Issue reports of all kinds (bug reports, feature requests, etc.) are welcome.